frank-xwang/RIDE-LongTailRecognition/README.md

 - [x] Decouple: tau-normalization (limited support for now)

 ## Updates
+[05/2022] We release an additional RIDE repo with Swin-Transformer.
+[Check it out](https://github.com/TonyLianLong/RIDE-Swin-LongTailRecognition).

 [04/2022] We add additional iNaturalist checkpoints with more experts and longer training in model zoo.

 [04/2021] Pre-trained models are avaliable in model zoo.